dave-kav/Spring-Crowdfunding-App/README.md

 * ~~Show page~~
    ~~Implement edit button~~
 * Edit page
-    * implement edit functionality
+    * ~~implement edit functionality~~
+    * bug, reloading when return to projects page
 * ~~User dashboard~~
-    * list all users projects & stakes - big listing only one
+    * list all users projects & stakes - bug listing only one
 * ~~"Add project" page~~
-    * implement save functionality
+    * ~~implement save functionality~~
 * ~~Derive and display total pledged for project~~
 * Fix display of float values - 2 decimals
 * Implement security
+    * show/hide as necessary components if user logged in
+    * insert user name to projects/pledges
 * Blind link that only the admin knows – not secure, but hey!) that when loaded checks all projects and closes the ones that have reached their time limit or the funding goal.
 * Hibernate validation
 * Junit